ChesneyJulian/code-refactor-seo/README.md

 ## Credits

-I used these websites to learn more about SEO practices to apply to HTML.
+I used these websites to learn additional info for the best SEO practices to apply to HTML.

 - [9 SEO Best Practices](https://www.semrush.com/blog/seo-best-practices/)